Multipath Channel

 Maximum delay source —

-source of maximum delay
+The source of the maximum delay

 Auto